-This course provides insight into organizational culture and behavior patterns by analyzing individual and group behavior within a variety of work place settings.
+This course provides insight into organizational culture and behavior patterns by analyzing individual and group behavior within a variety of workplace settings.
 Key issues such as perceptions, attitudes, stress, conflict, negotiations, group dynamics, team building, and managing change are emphasized.
-Students are expected to discern workplace dynamics, and plan change to enable organizational success through increasing job satisfaction and productivity.
-Pre-requisites: Acceptance into the MSN Program or permission of the instructor; completing post-master's certificate in nursing administration.
+Students are expected to discern workplace dynamics, and plan changes to enable organizational success through increasing job satisfaction and productivity.
+Prerequisites: Acceptance into the MSN Program or permission of the instructor; completing post-master's certificate in nursing administration.